 Because laboratory courses at Seton Hill are small, you will do more than just watch experiments - you will perform them yourself, using the same sophisticated facilities and equipment that your professors use.

 As an upperclassman, you’ll have the opportunity to take part in ongoing research, both here on campus and through research internships at universities and institutions across the country.

-At Seton Hill, you can earn your teaching certification at the same time you earn your degree in Chemistry.
+At Seton Hill, you can prepare for your teaching certification at the same time you earn your degree in biochemistry.

 A degree in biochemistry can prepare you for a variety of careers, including:

 - Biomedical scientist

 - Healthcare: dentist, medical doctor, nurse, pharmacist, veterinarian, etc.